Paranormal News, Video, Audio and Reports

 Route 2 again begins at St Mary’s and is not seen again till the footpath by St Thomas Church.
 The figure has been seen once again submerged into the concrete and making its way on the path by the Tennis courts and back towards Union Hill.

-Having spoken to recent witnesses about the sightings they encountered we have two points of detail that could help us understand more about the spooky traveler.
+Having spoken to recent witnesses about the sightings they encountered we have two points of detail that could help us understand more about the spooky traveller.
 One is seen to be in a brown or dark robe and the other in grey.
 Both similar routes but Where were both monks heading to?

 There are in fact TWO ghostly monks in Haverfordwest wearing different robes and taking two routes.